The researchers of this 2014 Virginia Tech study said that they found something profound about beliefs and the brain and addiction and smoking.

 I’ll assert the short versions of some relevant understandings before assessing the study.

-One of the principles of Dr. Arthur Janov’s Primal Therapy is: we all have needs that start at the beginning of our lives.
+1) A principle of Dr. Arthur Janov’s Primal Therapy is: we all have needs that start at the beginning of our lives.
 Our needs change as we grow.
 If our basic needs aren’t satisfied anywhere along the way, we feel pain.

 When the unmet needs are early in our lives and the painful conditions persist, enduring physiological changes may occur.

 This basic truth is supported by the findings of much of the recent research I’ve curated on this blog, the references in those studies, and older research elsewhere.

 The painful impacts of our unfulfilled needs impel us to be constantly vigilant for some way to fulfill them.

 This is a richly insightful and truly empathetic method of interpreting people’s behaviors and expressions of thoughts and feelings.